Yellow and grey lichens on supralittoral rock

 Evidence

-Essl & Lambdon (2009) reported that that only 5 species of lichen were thought to be alien in the UK, which is ca 0.3% of the UK's lichen flora.
+Essl & Lambdon (2009) reported that only five species of lichen were thought to be alien in the UK, which is ca 0.3% of the UK's lichen flora.
 All five species were Parmelia spp. epiphytes, and unlikely to occur in the supralittoral.
 Essl & Lambdon (2009) note that no threat to competing natives has yet been demonstrated.
-Although they note that information on the presence or spread of non-indigenous lichens is unclear due to the lack of data on lichen distribution across Europe.
-Therefore, there is currently not enough evidence on which to base an assessment.
+However, they note that information on the presence or spread of non-indigenous lichens is unclear due to the lack of data on lichen distribution across Europe.
+Therefore, there is not enough evidence currently on which to base an assessment.

 NR